apache/spark/docs/sql-ref-ansi-compliance.md

 ### Arithmetic Operations

-In Spark SQL, arithmetic operations performed on numeric types (with the exception of decimal) are not checked for overflows by default.
+In Spark SQL, by default, Spark throws an artithmetic exception at runtime for non-decimal numeric overflows and returns null for decimal type overflows.
-This means that in case an operation causes overflows, the result is the same with the corresponding operation in a Java/Scala program (e.g., if the sum of 2 integers is higher than the maximum value representable, the result is a negative number).
+If `spark.sql.ansi.enabled` is set to `false`, the result is the same with the corresponding operation in a Java/Scala program (e.g., if the sum of 2 integers is higher than the maximum value representable, the result is a negative number) which is the behavior of Spark 3 or older.
-On the other hand, Spark SQL returns null for decimal overflows.
-When `spark.sql.ansi.enabled` is set to `true` and an overflow occurs in numeric and interval arithmetic operations, it throws an arithmetic exception at runtime.

 ```sql
 -- `spark.sql.ansi.enabled=true`